Multipartite entanglement vs nonlocality for two families of $N$-qubit states: Maximum violation for GGHZ states

-We find that the maxima achieved with this approach is in fact the global maxima.
+We find that the maximum achieved with this approach is, in fact, the global maxima.
 The proof for this is provided in Appendix \ref{appendixA}.
-Hence the maximum violation in case of odd $N$ is
+Hence the maximum value in case of odd $N$ is